chinmaya-dehury/xoperaExample/getRemoteVMFile/readme.md

 opera deploy test service.yml

 ## Assumption
-Both the VMs are already created and in running state
+The VM is already created and in running state